Geocoding with UDFs

 /

-Test the UDF against specific coordinates using Exasol's dual table:
+3. Test the UDF against specific coordinates using the dual table in the demo database:

 CREATE TABLE